Tillerino/scruse/README.md

 # Jagger

-Jagger is an annotation-processor that generates databind classes to map JSON (and similar formats) to Java classes and vice versa.
+Jagger is an annotation-processor that generates databind classes to map JSON and similar formats to Java classes and vice versa.
-It is intended for two contexts:
+It has several advantages over most traditional libraries:

-1) Reflection is not possible or is discouraged, e.g. when working with GraalVM native images.
+1) No reflection is required.
+Works great with AOT, e.g. when working with GraalVM native images.
-2) A tiny footprint is required, i.e. jars like jackson-databind are too big.
-3) Guarantees about serialization are required at compile time, e.g. [symmetry](#verification).
+2) Barely any runtime dependencies.
+Shaded jars can get very small.
+With Nanojson, the overhead is just 34 KiB including the parser.
+3) Some errors, which are usually only discovered at runtime, are now compiler errors.
+   E.g. no accessible constructor, duplicate property names, unsuitable types for factory methods.
+   Static code analysis, e.g. nullness checks, can be extended to the serialization code.
+   Jagger includes additional compile time checks, see [symmetry](#verification).

 Jagger does not include any parsers or formatters and requires external ones.
 Various JSON libraries are supported out-of-the-box, including:
-- Jackson streaming (`JsonParser` and `JsonGenerator`) - note that this gives you support of many additional input and output formats through existing extensions of these classes like YAML, CBOR, Smile, and more.
+- Jackson streaming (`JsonParser` and `JsonGenerator`).
+This gives you support of many additional input and output formats through existing extensions of these classes like YAML, CBOR, Smile, and more.
 - Jackson objects (`JsonNode`)
 - Gson (`JsonParser` and `JsonWriter`)